-- Section 1 of the form collects, at the time of hire, identifying information about the employee (and preparer or translator if used), and requires the employee to attest to whether the employee is a U.S. citizen, noncitizen national, lawful permanent resident, or noncitizen authorized to work in the United States. - Section 2 of the form collects, within three days of the employee's hire, identifying information about the employer and information regarding the employee's identity and employment authorization.
+Section 1 of the form collects, at the time of hire, identifying information about the employee (and preparer or translator if used), and requires the employee to attest to whether the employee is a U.S. citizen, non-citizen national, lawful permanent resident, or non-citizen authorized to work in the United States. • Section 2 of the form collects, within three days of the employee's hire, identifying information about the employer and information regarding the employee's identity and employment authorization.
 The employee must present original documentation evidencing the employee's identity and employment authorization, which the employer must review.
+This documentation must be physically examined by the employer unless using an approved DHS procedure.
+Special procedures instituted during the COVID-19 pandemic have ended.
+An employee must be provided with the list of acceptable documents and may choose from the list at their discretion.
+An employer may not decide which documents must be presented.